-Secret Origins is a DC Comics series that retells the origins of superheroes.
+Secret Origins is a DC Comics Anthology Comic series that retells the origins of superheroes.

 The original series ran for 7 issues in the 1970s and was all reprints.
 In the 1980s, following the rebooting of the DC Universe into the Post-Crisis continuity, the title was revived to tell new versions of the characters' origin stories for the new universe, and ran for 50 issues.
-In the 2010s, DC rebooted the universe again, and the title was revived for a further 11 issues to tell the origins of the heroes in the New 52.
+In the late 1990s, with the launch of the new JLA title by Grant Morrison, the series was relaunched as Secret Files and Origins.
+Between 1997 and 2010, over 60 one-shots would be published.
+In the 2010s, DC rebooted the universe again, and the Secret Origins title was revived for a further 11 issues to tell the new origins of the heroes in the New 52.

 Notable issues of Secret Origins include: